HR Professional Home

 .212 All requests should include detailed information and documentation regarding:

-1. Common practice among non-State employers, in the comparable geographic location, to pay shift differentials for the occupation and shift under consideration.
+1. Compensation practice among non-State employers, in the comparable geographic location, to pay shift differentials or other compensation for the occupation and shift under consideration.

-2. Pay provided by non-State employers (combination of base pay and shift differential) that results in total compensation that substantially exceeds the State's base pay.
+2. Pay provided by non-State employers (combination of base pay, shift differential, and other compensation) that results in total compensation that substantially exceeds the State's base pay.

-3. Evidence that an agency is experiencing difficulty in recruiting qualified employees for the particular class of work or that it has been losing employees to other employers for the same class of work on shifts other than the day shift.
+3. Evidence that an agency is experiencing difficulty in recruiting qualified employees for this work or that it has been losing employees to other employers for the same work on shifts other than the day shift.

-4. How the duties and responsibilities of employees in the occupation on the subject shift are not materially less than those of employees in the same occupation who work on the day shift.
+4. Attestation that the duties and responsibilities of employees in the title on the subject shift are comparable to those of employees in the same title who work on the day shift.

 .220 Considerations

-.221 Shift Pay Differentials may only be authorized for tours of duty which include four or more hours between 6 p.m. and 6 a.m.
-(This is the same definition used for Inconvenience Pay, See Subsection .225.).
+.221 Shift Pay Differentials may only be authorized for tours of duty that include four or more hours between 6 p.m. and 6 a.m.
+(This is the same definition used for Inconvenience Pay, see Subsection.225).

-.224 Shift Pay Differentials are either percentage or fixed dollar amounts.
+.223 Shift Pay Differentials are a percentage of base salary, an hourly rate, an annual rate, or a fixed dollar amount per pay period.
 A Shift Pay Differential is not part of an employee's base annual salary.

-.225 Shift Pay Differentials should not be confused with Inconvenience Pay, which is negotiated pay in addition to the base annual salary of an employee (other than part-time or seasonal employees) who regularly works four or more hours between the hours of 6 p.m. and 6 a.m., exclusive of any hours for which overtime compensation is paid.
-Managerial/Confidential (M/C) employees are eligible for Inconvenience Pay.
-Inconvenience Pay is paid to eligible employees in addition to Shift Pay Differentials.
+.224 Shift Pay Differentials should not be confused with Inconvenience Pay, which is negotiated pay in addition to the base annual salary of an employee (other than part-time or seasonal employees) who regularly works four or more hours between the hours of 6 p.m. and 6 a.m., exclusive of any hours for which overtime compensation is paid.
+Managerial/Confidential (M/C) employees are eligible for Inconvenience Pay, which is paid to eligible employees in addition to Shift Pay Differentials.

-.226 An employee does not retain a Shift Pay Differential when that employee ceases to be employed in the work shift or position in the area or location for which the Shift Pay Differential is authorized.
+.225 An employee does not retain a Shift Pay Differential when that employee ceases to be employed in the title, work shift, or location for which the Shift Pay Differential is authorized.
 Contact the Office of the State Comptroller's Payroll Unit regarding salary implications.

 .230 Review, Reassessment, and Rescission

 .231 The Division of Classification and Compensation periodically reviews the appropriateness of previously approved Shift Pay Differentials.
-When appropriate, the Director retains the statutory authority to either reduce or enhance existing Shift Pay Differentials, or terminate (i.e., rescind) existing Shift Pay Differentials.
+When appropriate, the Director retains the statutory authority to modify or rescind existing Shift Pay Differentials.

 TM-72